Aro1914/AroTable-For-Server-Side/README.md

 ### The **returnUnits()** Method

-The **returnUnits()** method returns a sorted array (using Merge Sort) of all numbers with a single occurrence in the AroTable, if none exists, returns false:
+The **returnUnits()** method returns a sorted array of all numbers with a single occurrence in the AroTable, if none exists, returns false:

 ```js
 const aroTable = new AroTable(-1, -2.343, 3, 4, -2.343, 3, 4, -5.1, 6, 6.3, 6.3, 3);